 wrote that Parker found the diamond after heavy rains had fallen on the

 freshly plowed field.
-The white diamond was 15.33 carats.
+The historic find was a 15.33 carat white diamond.
 It fueled

 "diamond fever" here again as the crater was "almost overrun with